-Because of many factors, car accident lawsuits can be complex: injuries can be catastrophic and long-lasting, accident scenes are quickly cleaned up, physical evidence can be damaged or lost, and witness’ recollections of what happened can fade.
-As a result, it is extremely important to speak to an experienced car accident lawyer as soon as possible after an accident.
+Because of many factors, car accident claims can be complex: injuries can be catastrophic and long-lasting, accident scenes are quickly cleaned up, physical evidence can be damaged or lost, and witness’ recollections of what happened can fade.
+As a result, it is extremely important to speak to an experienced motor vehicle accident lawyer as soon as possible after an accident.

-The attorneys at The Dearie Law Firm, P.C. are experts in car accident cases.
-We have represented hundreds of drivers, passengers, and pedestrians who have been seriously injured in car accidents.
-No car accident case is too complex or challenging.
-To speak to an experience car accident attorney at The Dearie Law Firm, P.C., Contact Us or call 1-800-2-DEARIE.
+The New York car accident lawyers at The Dearie Law Firm, P.C., are well versed in these types of cases.
+We have represented hundreds of drivers, passengers, and pedestrians who have been seriously injured in automobile accidents.
+No case is too complex or challenging.
+To speak to an experienced auto accident attorney in New York City, Contact The Dearie Law Firm, P.C., or call 1-800-2-DEARIE.

-As soon as you contact The Dearie Law Firm, P.C., our lawyers, investigators and experts will conduct a thorough investigation into your car accident.
+As soon as you contact The Dearie Law Firm, P.C., our car accident injury lawyers and investigators will conduct a thorough investigation into your auto accident.
 But there are some things you can do immediately after your accident that will help your lawsuit.
 Here are some suggestions:

 Seek Medical Treatment

-If you were not taken by ambulance from the car accident scene, and you think that you were injured, you should seek medical treatment as soon as possible.
-If you are feeling pain after a car accident, go to the hospital or go see your doctor
+If you were not taken by ambulance from the automobile accident scene, and you think that you were injured, you should seek medical treatment as soon as possible.
+If you are feeling pain after a car accident, go to the hospital or go see your doctor.

 Not only is it important that you get medical treatment for any injuries you sustained, but documenting any injuries soon after your accident demonstrates a connection between the accident and any injuries that it may have caused.